JuanMore/JuanMore/README.md

 Hi there! 👋
 I'm a Front-End Web Developer

-- 🔭 I’m currently working on an express app implementing full CRUD functionality with modern bootstrap UI.
+- 🔭 I’m currently working on an ExpressJS web app implementing full CRUD functionality with modern bootstrap for the UI, NodeJS and MongoDB.
-- 🌱 I’m always learning JavaScript, currently touching up on NodeJs and Express.
+- 🌱 I’m always learning JavaScript, currently touching up on NodeJS and ExpressJS.
 - 👯 I’m looking for a role as a Front-End Developer.
 - 💬 Ask me about anything!
 - 📫 How to reach me: https://twitter.com/moreno_dev or info@juanmoreno.dev